Metacor/Minecraft-Speedrun-Guide/readme.md

 * Follow the Map and find the Buried Treasure

 **Ocean Monuments**
-* Memorize optimal Door placements when checking for the Gold Blocks
+* Optimal Door placements when checking for the Gold Blocks
 * Avoid the Guardian's Lazer attack

 **Nether Portal Constructions**